eigenfoo/cryptics/docs/datasheet.md

 ### Will older versions of this dataset continue to be supported/hosted/maintained?

-No. Unfortunately, I have neither the time nor inclination to support, host or maintain previous versions of the data.
+No. Unfortunately, I currently have neither the time nor inclination to support, host or maintain previous versions of the dataset.
+I am open to changing my mind: please [reach out](mailto:george[&#230;]eigenfoo.xyz) if you suspect you can convince me otherwise.

 ### If others want to extend/augment/build on/contribute to this dataset, is there a mechanism for them to do so?

 Yes.
 Please [raise an issue on GitHub](https://github.com/eigenfoo/cryptics/issues) if you have a specific issue in mind.
-Otherwise, please reach out to me [via email](mailto:george[&#230;]eigenfoo.xyz).
+Otherwise,  reach out to me [via email](mailto:george[&#230;]eigenfoo.xyz).